kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 * line editor feature

-  the user can enter text while using Backspace, Ctrl+w, Ctrl+u to remove the last character, word, or the whole line; to implement the feature tty buffers one line of input and sends it to bash only after receiving a return character "\r"; if echo and line editing are enabled together tty hides most of the interaction with a user from bash but at the same time it actively interacts with xterm to implement line editing;
+  the user can enter text while using Backspace, Ctrl+w, Ctrl+u to remove the last character, word, or the whole line; to implement the feature tty buffers one line of input and sends it to bash only after receiving a return character "\r"; if echo and line editing are enabled together, tty hides most of the interaction with a user from bash but it actively interacts with xterm to implement line editing;

 * generating signals